Prudence Crandall: Archival material

 The Linda Lear Center for Special Collections & Archives, at Connecticut College, in New London, Connecticut, has a Prudence Crandall Collection.
 It contains "23 letters and one manuscript of poems by Crandall, including three letters to the abolitionist Simeon Jocelyn detailing the opposition to her school.
 Most of the remaining letters are to her husband, Calvin Philleo.
-There are also nearly three dozen manuscripts of correspondence and business records of Philleo.
+There are also nearly three dozen manuscripts of correspondence and business records to and about Philleo.
 The remainder of the collection consists of photographs of Crandall, her family members, and their places of residence and Helen Sellers' research materials and correspondence related to her biography."
 The Lear Center has also posted a guide to other archival material of or relating to Crandall.

 Correspondence with William Garrison is in his papers in the Boston Public Library.